Rodne Galicha: Climate advocacy

 Living Laudato Si' Philippines executive director Rodne Galicha makes a statement on how the Catholic Church and actors engage at the United Nations Framework Convention on Climate Change (UNFCCC) 27th Conference of Parties in Sharm El Sheikh, Egypt.

 As climate leader and advocate, Galicha served as Branch Manager for the Philippines of The Climate Reality Project, a global movement founded by Nobel Laureate and former United States Vice President Al Gore.
 He has been consistently trained in climate science by Mr. Gore and expert scientists of the project in Australia, Indonesia and the United States.
 Presenting the slideshow developed by experts and Gore himself, he has reached hundreds of thousands in the Philippines and overseas, informing the grassroots about the climate crisis and solutions.
 In September 2011, he participated in the 24 Hours of Reality online program in New York, USA, as one of the 24 speakers across 24 time zones worldwide.
 He was watched by about 2.6 million online audience.
 Recognizing his experience in climate education, he has been chosen to mentor in climate change trainings in Jakarta, Indonesia (2011), California (2012), Chicago (2013), Colorado (2017), USA, Johannesburg, South Africa (2014), Melbourne, Australia (2014), and Manila, Philippines (2016).

 When Typhoon Haiyan hit the Philippines, Galicha described the cataclysmic event as climate crime, thus, climate justice must be sought.

 Believing that climate action needs to be integrated in Philippine regional development, he has been lobbying for the membership of the Climate Change Commission (CCC) in regional development councils across the country.
 MIMAROPA Regional Development Council (RDC) successfully confirmed CCC as special non-voting member of the RDC and regular member of the Economic Development Committee.

 Since 2020, he has been the Convener of Aksyon Klima Pilipinas, a national network of civil society organizations working on diverse climate and development-related issues.
 In 2015, he attended the United Nations Framework Convention on Climate Change 21st Conference of Parties (COP21), after joining the Peoples' Pilgrimage delegation who walked form Italy to France.
-He has engaged in international climate negotiations as one of the technical advisers of the Philippine delegation to COP22 in Morocco and COP23 in Germany, respectively; and as civil society observer for COP24 (Poland), COP25 (Spain), COP26 (United Kingdom), COP27 (Egypt), COP28 (UAE), and COP29 (Azerbaijan).
+He has engaged in international climate negotiations as one of the technical advisers of the Philippine delegation to COP22 in Morocco and COP23 in Germany, respectively; and as civil society observer for COP24 (Poland), COP25 (Spain), COP26 (United Kingdom), COP27 (Egypt), COP28 (UAE), COP29 (Azerbaijan), and COP30 (Brazil).